Ouranosinc/Legal-Ouranos/PAVICS/FINAL/PAVICS_terms_of_use_final_version.md

 Les pratiques d'OURANOS en matière de vie privée sur le Site sont régies par la Politique de protection des renseignements personnels.

----

-## *(English version)*

-**Terms of Use**

-Welcome to *pavics.ouranos.ca*, operated by Ouranos Inc. ("OURANOS").
-By browsing or using the *pavics.ouranos.ca* and its content, including the data (collectively the "Website"), you acknowledge that you have read and unreservedly agree to be bound by and comply with the following terms of use ("TOS"), which together with the Privacy Policy govern OURANOS's relationship with you in relation to this Website.
-These TOS may be modified from time to time and such modification will be effective immediately upon being posted on the Website.

-In addition, the data available on the Website and their derivative products, are subject to the terms of use applicable to this data and/or licence granted by each organization that is the source of this data.
-By accessing and/or using the data, you agree to comply with said terms of use and/or licence applicable available here and/or in the metadata related to this data.

-**Intellectual property rights**

-All materials contained on this Website (including text, information, data, tables, maps, graphics, images, pictures) are protected by Canadian and foreign copyright laws, which belongs to OURANOS or to third parties.
-Except the rights granted according to the terms of use applicable to the data presented on the Website or via the licenses attached to the data, all rights, including intellectual property rights, relating to the elements contained in this Website, are reserved by their respective holders.

-Consequently, you are strictly prohibited from modifying, selling or granting any licence for the use or commercial exploitation of the materials contained in this Website, in whole or in part, unless you have obtained prior written authorization from the holders of the rights concerned.
-In this case, you must first acquire the required licence rights from their respective owners.

-All trademarks and logos used in or appearing on the Website are the property of OURANOS or a third party.
-Nothing herein shall be interpreted as allowing, directly or indirectly, the use of these trademarks and logos without the prior written authorization of its owner.

-**Limitation of liability**

-This Website may be modified without prior notice and is provided on an "as is" and "as available" basis.

-You browse and use this Website strictly at your own risk.
-It is your responsibility to ensure that any information, service, product, data or any other content provided on the Website meet your specific requirements.

-OURANOS makes no representations or warranties, express or implied, of any kind, including the warranties as to (a) a non-infringement of intellectual property rights of third parties; (b) the operation of the Website in a safe and uninterrupted manner, without error; (c) fitness for a particular purpose or that the use of the Website or its content will meet your needs and expectations; (d) the completeness, accuracy, reliability, and relevance of the Website; (e) the correction of defects or errors in the Website; (f) the absence of viruses or damaging elements in the Website.

-You agree that OURANOS, its directors, employees, licensors, their respective successors and beneficiaries shall under no circumstances be liable for damages of any kind, whether direct, indirect, special or derivative, including damages for loss of profits, customer base, usage, data or any other loss that would result from:

-I.  the use or inability to use the Website,

-II.  the use, application or interpretation that you make or authorize of material contained on this Website, or

-III.  any act or omission relating to this Website.

-In general, any use of this Website, in violation of intellectual property rights, whatever they are, engages your sole responsibility.

-**Hyperlinks**

-This Website contains hyperlinks to third party websites.
-By clicking on such hyperlinks, you leave the Website.
-OURANOS is not responsible for the content or operation of these websites on which it does not exercise any control.
-Your use and browsing of these other websites are governed by the websites' terms of use.

-OURANOS shall not be liable for the operation of these hyperlinks and for damages of any kind resulting from or arising out of, both directly and indirectly, your clicking on such hyperlinks or and accessing to these third-party websites.

-**Applicable law and jurisdiction**

-OURANOS operates this Website in Canada.
-If you access this website from outside of Canada, you do so at your own risk and assume all responsibilities in the event that the information found on this Website does not comply with the laws of your country or jurisdiction.

-Your use of this Website and the TOS are governed by the provincial and federal laws in application in Quebec.
-Any resulting dispute will be subject to the exclusive jurisdiction of the courts of the province of Quebec, without regard to conflict of law.

-**Privacy**

-OURANOS's personal information practises on this Website are governed by the Privacy Policy.